 Wills, probate, joint property, estate taxes, selecting estate trustees/ attorneys for property, personal care and other issues may appear somewhat intimidating at first.

-Fortunately, with a little guidance and preparation, dealing with such matters does not have to be so overwhelming.
+Fortunately, with a little guidance and preparation, dealing with such legal matters does not have to be so overwhelming.
 Planning ahead and revising your plan often will help avoid unnecessary grief and confusion in the end.
-‘Estate Planning’ includes all of the following issues and documents.
+‘Estate Planning’ includes all of the following legal issues and documents.

 Administration Of A Will